General Information

 Self-Help

-medicine cabinets
+medicine cabinets and on our

-and on our computers.
+computers.
 Why?
-To increase
+To increase resilience against future

-resilience against future health problems; to increase health when
+health problems; to increase health when faced with chronic conditions;

-faced with chronic conditions; to extend health when you live in
+to extend health when you live in regions where there is no doctor,

-can't afford your medicine; to
+when disaster strikes, or when you can't afford your medicine; to help

-insurance; to receive comfort between appointments; because its available 24/7 and its very very cheap; because you can do it while you stand in
+to receive comfort between appointments; because its available 24/7 and its

-commuting, AM/PM, or anywhere.
+or anywhere.

 Millions